mikeizbicki/lab-goodreads/README.md

 > **Exercise:**
 >
 > Write a command that counts the total number distinct values in the `rating` column.
+>
+> **Note:**
+>
+> There will be several exercise problems like this one throughout the lab.
+> These exercises are designed to help you check your own understanding of the material,
+> and you do not have to turn in your answers.
+> Nevertheless, you should not move on to the next portion of the lab until you understand how to complete the exercise.
+> I recommend you work with a partner to complete these exercises.

 The second interesting query we'll consider is the "group count" query, where we want to count the total number of times each of these distinct values appears.
 For example, to see the total number of books each user has interacted with, we can run the command
 ```
 >>> df.groupby('user_id').size()